Skip to content

-The Inca Jungle trek is one of the treks through the Amazon circuit of Cusco between Santa María to Santa Teresa and, therefore, to the magnificent Inca citadel of Machu Picchu.
-During the tour of the Inca Jungle Amazon to Machu Picchu, you will be able to observe beautiful landscapes full of abundant vegetation, exotic fruit trees, coffee plantations, etc., as well as a beautiful fusion of all the attributes that nature offers us such as the cloud forest and the Low jungle.
+The Inca Jungle trek is one of the treks through the Amazon circuit of Cusco, located between Santa María and Santa Teresa.
+Thus, it leads to the magnificent Inca citadel of Machu Picchu.
+During the tour of the Inca Jungle Amazon to Machu Picchu, you will be able to observe beautiful landscapes full of abundant vegetation, exotic fruit trees, and coffee plantations, as well as a stunning fusion of all the attributes that nature offers, including the cloud forest and the Low jungle.

-There are several Inca Trails in the Amazon tourists’ circuits through the Inca Jungle, such as Santa María, Huacayupana, Santa Teresa, and Lucmabamba from the Aobamba valley.
-In all our Inca Jungle Trek tourist circuits, of 2, 3, and 4 days, we go to the thermal baths of Cocalmayo to enjoy the best thermal baths in the Huadquiña valley in Santa Teresa, Peru.
-The thermal baths have four pools and mini cold-water waterfalls so that after the thermal waters, you can combine temperatures; the magnificent climate complements the beautiful panoramic views.
+There are several Inca Trails in the Amazon that tourists follow through the Inca Jungle, such as Santa María, Huacayupana, Santa Teresa, and Lucmabamba, located in the Aobamba valley.
+In all our Inca Jungle Trek tourist circuits, which are 2, 3, and 4 days long, we visit the thermal baths of Cocalmayo to enjoy the best thermal baths in the Huadquiña Valley in Santa Teresa, Peru.
+The thermal baths feature four pools and mini cold-water waterfalls, allowing you to combine temperatures after experiencing the thermal waters.
+The magnificent climate complements the beautiful panoramic views.
 On the last day of any Inca Jungle Trek adventure circuit, we visit Machu Picchu on a 2-hour guided tour.

 What is the Inca Jungle Trek to Machu Picchu?

-The Inca Jungle Trek to Machu Picchu is an adventure through the beginnings of the jungle in Cusco, Peru.
+The Inca Jungle Trek to Machu Picchu is an adventure that takes you through the lush jungle in Cusco, Peru.
 The tour includes various moderate adventure activities between Santa María and Santa Teresa, the thermal baths of Cocalmayo, and the Inca Trail of Lucmabamba.
-The Machu Picchu Jungle Trail has become one of the popular trekking trails to reach Machu Picchu through the Amazon route.
+The Machu Picchu Jungle Trail has become one of the most popular trekking routes to reach Machu Picchu via the Amazon route.

 Hiking the Inca Jungle Trek, we have excellent Inca Trails with warm climates that most visitors love.
-The experience of observing tropical plants with superb panoramic views makes the vacation one of the best in Peru – South America, and even better when we head to Cocalmayo Hot Springs.
+The experience of observing tropical plants against a backdrop of superb panoramic views makes the vacation one of the best in Peru, South America, and it becomes even better when we head to Cocalmayo Hot Springs.

 Around Santa Teresa, more adventurous explorers can experience zip lines built from mountain to mountain or walk across suspension bridges.
 The day before arriving at Machu Picchu, enjoy stunning panoramic views of Machu Picchu from the Llactapata, Intihuatana Ruins, Hidroeléctrica Train Station, or Puente de las Ruinas.